erikogan/madness_cards/README.md

 1. make and xsltproc are included in the
    [Command-Line Tools for Xcode](https://developer.apple.com/download/more/), which you’ll also need for Homebrew.
-1. `brew install fop`
+1. `brew install fop imagemagick`
-1. If you want to make PNGs `brew install ghostscript` _or_ combined into a single command: `brew install fop ghostscript`
+1. If you want to make PNGs `brew install ghostscript` _or_ combined into a single command: `brew install fop imagemagick ghostscript`

 #### Fonts